Print this topic

 Azelaic acid

-Azelaic acid treatments are gentler on your skin than benzoyl peroxide and can be used for more widespread acne.
+Azelaic acid treatments are gentler on your skin than benzoyl peroxide.
+You can use them for more widespread acne.
 They work by getting rid of bacteria and dead skin.

 Topical antibiotics

-Topical antibiotics cut down the number of bacteria on your skin that can infect blocked pores.
-The most commonly prescribed is clindamycin cream (it's prescription-only).
-Sometimes it's combined with benzoyl peroxide – if not, your GP will normally advise you to take topical antibiotics with a benzoyl peroxide product or a topical retinoid.
-Retinoid must be used at night, while the clindamycin can be used in the morning.
+Topical antibiotics cut down the bacteria on your skin that can infect blocked pores.
+The most prescribed is clindamycin cream (it is prescription-only).
+Sometimes it is combined with benzoyl peroxide.
+If not, your general practice team will tell you to take topical antibiotics with a benzoyl peroxide product or a topical retinoid.

 Topical retinoids

-Topical retinoids are creams or gels that work by removing the dead skin from the top of your skin (this is called exfoliating).
-It helps reduce the number of new spots forming and prevents inflammatory (red, swollen) acne.
+Topical retinoids are creams or gels that work by removing the dead skin from the top of your skin.
+This is called exfoliating.
+It helps reduce the number of new spots forming.
+It also prevents inflammatory (red and swollen) acne.

 You can buy many products containing low-dose topical retinoids at a supermarket or pharmacy.
-Some higher-dose retinoids are available on prescription and some are subsidised, which means they're cheaper.
+Some higher-dose retinoids are available on prescription.
+Some are subsidised, which means they are cheaper.

-Topical retinoids should be applied at night – it's particularly important to avoid sun exposure when using them.
+You should apply topical retinoids at night.
+It is particularly important to avoid sun exposure when using them.

-You shouldn't use topical retinoids if you're pregnant.
-If you're of child-bearing age you should use effective contraception if using topical retinoids.
+You should not use topical retinoids if you are pregnant.
+If you are of child-bearing age, you should use effective contraception.

 Pills or tablets